The SALSA MLPA Probemix P189 CDKL5/ARX/FOXG1 is an in vitro diagnostic (IVD)1

 Colak et al. 2011).
 Approximately 6.5-10% of patients with atypical RTT have large deletions in CDKL5

 (Rett syndrome database RettBASE).
 One report described a patient with atypical Rett syndrome who presented with early onset of epileptic seizures (not infantile spasms) and a de novo

 gene (Borg et al. 2005).
 Please note that MLPA will not detect balanced translocations.

-The P189-C2 CDKL5/ARX/FOXG1 probemix contains 52 probes with amplification products between 130 and 500 nt.
+The SALSA MLPA Probemix P189-C2 CDKL5/ARX/FOXG1 contains 52 MLPA probes with amplification products between 130 and 500 nucleotides (nt).
 The CDKL5/ARX/FOXG1 probemix contains probes for each exon of the CDKL5

 genes.
-In addition, 9 reference probes are included in this probemix, detecting several different autosomal chromosomal locations.
-The identity of the genes detected by the reference probes is available online (www.mlpa.com
+In addition, nine reference probes are included that detect autosomal chromosomal locations.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com